SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/human_bandit_chief.md

 **Effect:** A target who is adjacent to the bandit chief after the ability resolves takes 5 corruption damage.

-**Effect:** The bandit chief targets an additional enemy or object.
+**2 Malice:** The bandit chief targets an additional enemy or object.

 ##### **Kneel, Peasant!**